Company Swag

 How do companies actually use swag day to day?

 Swag earns its keep in a handful of recurring moments.
 Onboarding is the classic one: a welcome pack on day one tells a new starter they are joining somewhere that pays attention to detail, which sets the tone before their first meeting.
 Events and conferences are another, where a genuinely good giveaway makes a stand memorable long after the badges come off.
 Many teams also run a swag store, an internal shop where staff or customers redeem points for kit, which keeps things consistent and on demand.
 Client thank-yous, milestone gifts and seasonal boxes round it out.
 Across all of these, the hard part is usually logistics, not the products: storing stock, branding it and getting it to scattered home addresses.
-We design in house, store your boxes free for up to three months, and ship worldwide to office or home so that side stays effortless.
+We design in house, store your boxes free for up to three months, and ship worldwide to office or home so that side stays effortless, sourcing worldwide so the swag looks the part without the agency markup.